 History

 With the release of OVAL 5.8, we expanded the capability to manage the size and content of OVAL Results.
-Thes enhancements arose from the fact that OVAL Results were seen as often being very large and bloated with unneeded information which was effectively hiding the real finding information that was needed.
+These enhancements arose from the fact that OVAL Results were seen as often being very large and bloated with unneeded information which was effectively hiding the real finding information that was needed.
 The OVAL Directives concept was expanded upon with the addition of a flag to allow for the explicit inclusion or exclusion of the source OVAL Definitions Document that was used for the evaluation.
 The community felt that in many cases the source definitions were simply redundant information and only really served a purpose when communicating OVAL Results between different tools.
 In addition the include/exclude source definitions flag, the ability to specify directives on a class by class basis was added.
 This capability allows a vulnerability scanner to specifically minimize inventory class results that might have been used while doing a vulnerability scan and provide full details for all vulnerability class results.
 These two capabilities allowed for a significant reduction in OVAL Results bloat that could be tailored to different OVAL Definition evaluation use cases.

 As a reminder, directives give the ability to specify different levels of results following the evaluation of a set of OVAL Definitions.
 The current levels are ‘full’, which would provide all of the results data, including the OVAL System Characteristics, and ‘thin’, which indicates reporting only the ID and evaluation result for each OVAL Definition, and does not include the OVAL System Characteristics.